CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     If 'ligand_choice' is set to 'all', 'max_num_complexes' will still be used to limit the number of complexes generated.
 To stop only after every possible complex is generated, set 'max_num_complexes' to a very large number.

-metal -> element :
+.. confval:: metal -> element

     Options: `chemical symbol`

     Chemical symbol of the desired metal center, e.g. `Pd`.

-metal -> oxidation_state :
+.. confval:: metal -> oxidation_state

     Options: `int > 0`

     Oxidation state of the desired metal center, e.g. `3`.

-metal -> spin :
+.. confval:: metal -> spin

     Options: `int ≥ 0`

     Spin of the desired metal center.
 Only needed for later DFT or xtb structure relaxations, not for the initial structure generation.

-total_charge :
+.. confval:: total_charge

     Options: `int`

     Total charge of the complex.
 Can be positive, negative or zero.

-forcefield :
+.. confval:: forcefield

     Options: true, false

     Whether to relax the generated structures with a force field.
 Currently, the only available force field is the Universal Force Field (UFF).

-isomers :
+.. confval:: isomers

     Options: lowest_energy, all

     The assembler will always generate all possible isomers.
 The option 'isomers' determines which isomers are saved.
 If `lowest_energy`, only the lowest energy isomer is saved as determined by the forcefield.
 If `all`, all isomers are saved.

-bidentate_rotator :
+.. confval:: bidentate_rotator

     Options: auto, horseshoe, slab

     How to assemble bidentate ligands to the complex.
 Effects only ligands with denticity of 2. 'horseshoe' and 'slab' are the shapes of the underlying potential energy surfaces. 'horseshoe' works best for ligands with a planar metallacycle, while non-planar ligands often give better results with 'slab'. 'auto' will choose the shape automatically based on the ligand geometry.

     This option can severely affect the quality of generated complexes and how many make it through the post-assembly filter.
 For serious applications we recommend to set 'max_num_complexes' to 200, try all three options and check how many complexes fail the post-assembly filter for each option (this info is returned at the end of the assembly if 'verbosity' >= 2).
 Whichever option has the least complexes failing the post-assembly filter gives the highest quality complexes.

-gaussian_input_filepath :
+.. confval:: gaussian_input_filepath

     Options: `filepath`

     Path to the Gaussian config file.
 If not given, no Gaussian input files are generated.

-geometry_modifier_filepath :
+.. confval:: geometry_modifier_filepath

     Options: `filepath`

     Path to the geometry modifier file.
 If not given, no geometry modification is performed.